provenstyle/WhatTheCrud/README.md

 ####Tests

 ##Server

+Create two assemblies
+  1. Foo.Data.Api
+  2. Foo.Data

 ###Create
 #### Tasks
+  1. Write the data object `FooData`
+    1. All the properties on the data object should be nullable
+  1. Write the result object `FooResult`
-  1. Write the CreateMessage
+  1. Write the Create message `CreateFoo`
-  1. Write the CreateHandler
+  1. Write the Create handler `CreateFooHandler`
-  1. Write validation
+  1. Write validation `CreateFooIntegrity`

 #### Tests